misotanni/misotanni.github.io/fjs/en/math.md

 This is a unique representation of a JI interval with factors up to p⁡(*n* + 1) in terms of the factors up to p⁡(*n*).
 The induction step holds.

-As the statement has also been proven for the base case p⁡(*n*) = 5, it also holds for all the prime numbers greater than 3 by the principle of mathematical induction. $$\qedsymbol$$
+As the statement has also been proven for the base case p⁡(*n*) = 5, it also holds for all the prime numbers greater than 3 by the principle of mathematical induction. $$\qed$$

 ## Theorem 5